 Treatment For Xanax Abuse And Addiction

-Many effects of Xanax abuse, including short-term memory loss, are treatable and can get better in time.
+Many effects of Xanax addiction, including short-term memory loss, are treatable and can get better in time.
 Although some mental effects of Xanax abuse can in some cases be permanent, the brain is also a complex organ that is capable of healing with proper treatment.

 The first step for many people seeking help for Xanax abuse is to enter a medical detox program.
 Although Xanax withdrawal is rarely deadly on its own, it can be dangerous to undergo without medical support.
 Medical detox services are commonly integrated into inpatient addiction programs to help patients safely withdraw from moderate to severe drug dependence.